Bhagalpur Junction railway station: Electrification updates

-The Howrah–Gaya–Delhi route also known as the Grand Chord was the shortest route in India to be completely electrified (AC traction) and was electrified on August 5, 1976.
+The Howrah–Gaya–Delhi route, popularly known as the Grand Chord, was the shortest railway route in India to be fully electrified with AC traction.
+The electrification was completed on 5 August 1976.

-The electrification work of the rail line between Bonidanga Link Cabin to Kiul Junction via Barharwa–Sahibganj–Bhagalpur is completed in June 2020.The electrification of Bonidanga Link Cabin–Barharwa–Sahibganj–Kiul section including the Tinpahar–Rajmahal section (announced by Pt.
-Deen Dayal Upadhyaya package in Bihar).
+The electrification of the Bonidanga Link Cabin–Kiul Junction rail section via Barharwa–Sahibganj–Bhagalpur was completed in June 2020 ndertaken as part of the Pt.
+Deen Dayal Upadhyaya Package in Bihar..